ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ## Scope for API and Implementation Definitions

-The Transport Services API is envisioned as the abstract model for a family of APIs that all share a common way to expose transport features and encourage flexibility.
-The API definition {{I-D.trammell-taps-interface}} is aimed at explaining to application developers how to use this interface.
+The Transport Services API is envisioned as the abstract model for a family of APIs that share a common way to expose transport features and encourage flexibility.
+The abstract API definition {{I-D.trammell-taps-interface}} describes this interface and is aimed at application developers.

 Implementations that provide the Transport Services API {{I-D.brunstrom-taps-impl}}, on the other hand, will vary due to system-specific support and the needs of the deployment scenario.
 It is expected that all implementations of Transport Services will offer the entire mandatory API, but that some features will not be functional in certain implementations.
 For example, all implementations should offer sufficient APIs to use basic transport protocols like TCP and UDP, but it is possible that a very constrained device may not have a full TCP implementation.